titarosa/askme/README.md

 AskME

 Welcome to AskME.
-This web application allows users to post anonymous questions on a question and answer dashboard.
+This web application allows users to post questions and answers on a dashboard.
+All questions and answers are anonymous and can be liked or disliked by other users.

 ## Features
 * Liking and Disliking questions.